b0wter/CouchDb/README.md

 }
 ```
 In case you miss these attributes CouchDb will assign these values on it's own.
 But since their names are unknown to the deserializer these values will never be used.
 Thus, updating a document will result in the creation of a new document!

+Why use this approach?
+I could define interfaces are make the requirement that all objects need to be inherited from an abstract base class but I want to keep things as simple as possible.